 - ConvertKit – Free email marketing service (1,000 subscribers)

 - The Work at Home Woman – Free 28-page blogging e-book

-If you’re not sure what to write about or how to choose your blogging niche, check out this post for ideas.
+If you’re unsure what to write about or how to choose your blogging niche, check out this post for ideas.

 3. Provide Child Care Services